-The cat has a very high tolerance to methotrexate pills, although 20% of patients will be nauseous, even at low doses.
-These individuals are changed to the injectable form of the drug or are simply taken off it completely.
 In dogs, the rate of nausea is close to 50% and many veterinarians who treat cancer patients regularly do not use protocols that include methotrexate.
 However, the cat tolerates the drug fairly well, so it is often prescribed for the cat.
 Moreover, it is one of the few anti-cancer drugs that has an antidote if signs of long- term toxicity appear.
-These signs are essentially an anemia due to vitamin-B deficiency and would be recognized by the veterinarian through regular blood tests and examinations.
-The antidote is simply high levels of the B-vitamin folate.
-Unfortunately, no such antidote exists for cytarabine or azathioprine since the false compounds bind permanently to DNA.
+These signs are essentially a type of vitamin-B deficiency, and the antidote is simply high levels of the B-vitamin folate.
+No such antidote exists for cytarabine or azathioprine however, since the false compounds bind permanently to DNA.

 Azathioprine is not regularly used in feline anti-cancer protocols.
-Rather, its most common usage is in some of the unusual immune-medicated diseases such as the rheumatoid, lupus, and pemphigoid complexes.
-In cancer therapy, it is generally used only as a substitute for stronger drugs (e.g. methotrexate or cyclophosphamide) that are not being tolerated by a specific individual.
-Azathioprine has relatively low toxicity and few side-effects.
+Rather, it's most common usage is in some of the unusual immune-medicated diseases such as rheumatoid arthritis, lupus, and pemphigus complexes.
+In cancer therapy, it is generally used as a substitute for stronger drugs (e.g. methotrexate or cyclophosphamide) that are not being tolerated by a specific individual.
+Azathioprine has relatively low toxicity.